JSabadin/HelicraneControl-ANN-TakagiSugeno-PFC/README.md

 - Detailed design and implementation of the PFC controller.

 ## File Description
-- `HelicraneControlAnalysis.pdf`: This document provides an in-depth theoretical background, the methodology employed, and a detailed analysis of the comparative performance of the models and the controller.
+-  [HelicraneControl-ANN-TakagiSugeno-PFC Methodology (PDF)](HelicraneControlAnalysis.pdf):: This document provides an in-depth theoretical background, the methodology employed, and a detailed analysis of the comparative performance of the models and the controller.

 ## Technologies and Techniques
 - Artificial Neural Networks (ANN)